-Must have achieved at least a Level 3: Achieved Expected Results (AE) for the most recent rated PMAP.
+Must have received at least AE – Achieved Expected Results on recent PMAP.

 The NIH Training Center submits a call for nominations through the IC Executive Office.

 Calls for nomination are made twice per year (typically fall and spring).
-Each call is for nominations to the next two to three series.
+Each call is for nominations to the next two to three cohorts.

-Applications are initiated by the applicant, vetted through the supervisor for review and recommendation, and then submitted to IC Executive Office for final approval within four weeks after the call is made.
+Applications are initiated by the applicant, vetted through the supervisor for review and recommendation, and then submitted to IC Executive Office for final approval.

-Applications are assessed by the IC Executive Office, which provides final ranked nominations for both Series to NIHTC within two weeks of receiving the applications.
+Applications are assessed by the IC Executive Office, which provides final ranked nominations for each cohort to the NIHTC.

 Mid-Level Leadership Program Manager